GhanaNLP/nkrane-translator/README.md

-# TC Translate (Terminology-Controlled Translation System)
+# Ghana Translator

-A Python package that extends Google Translate with terminology control.
-It first substitutes domain-specific terms with IDs, translates the  text, then replaces the IDs with approved translations.
+A Python package that extends Google Translate with terminology control and augmentation to enhance translation quality.

 ## Features

-- Domain-specific terminology control
-- Support for multiple languages and domains
-- Automatic terminology detection from CSV files
-- Async/await support for better performance
+- Supports using your own translations for specific vocabulary
+- Translation to english, twi and ewe using augmented input to imporve the quality of translation

 ## Installation